cassiamartin/cloud_native_infrasec/README.md

 3. We would want to store this data in a central bucket as well.
 Let’s **Create a new bucket** and use the default to ensure its unique (Note: We could use the bucket we just created, but you would have to add permissions, which would take more time).
 4. AWS does a good job of clearly defining roles, so let’s allow AWS to **Create AWS Config service-linked role**
 5.  **Next**, we can choose rules we want to test against, but we can do that later too if we **Skip** it for now.
-6.  **Confirm**ing these choices will enable Config to monitor all changes to our environment.
+6.  **Confirm** these choices to enable Config to monitor all changes to our environment.
 And we’ll see that in a bit.

     Now that we’ve got good logging of the Control Plane (API commands and Changes to the environment), let’s turn on logging of the Data Plane.

 1. Using a **Service** like **GuardDuty** you can monitor logs in near-real-time for security anomalies.
 2. After **Getting Started** we can quickly enable this service with just one click.
 It’s that easy.
 What is GuardDuty monitoring, we’ll check that out later.